Mavs' Cuban relents on anthem after NBA reiterates policy

 “I know he’s incredibly proud to be an American and has great respect for the anthem and all that it represents,” Psaki said.
 “He’d also say, of course, that part of pride in our country means recognizing where we as a country haven’t lived up to our highest ideals.”

-Backlash to ending the anthem was swift in the Texas Capitol, where Republican Lt.
+Backlash to not playing the anthem was swift in the Texas Capitol, where Republican Lt.
 Gov. Dan Patrick urged Cuban to “sell the franchise & some Texas Patriots will buy it.”
 Other GOP lawmakers suggested the tax breaks the American Airlines Center receives should come under new scrutiny.

+Patrick said he intends to introduce a bill in the Texas Senate that will ensure the national anthem is played at all events that receive public funding.
+He said the bill has broad support.

+“It is hard to believe this could happen in Texas, but Mark Cuban’s actions of yesterday made it clear that we must specify that in Texas we play the national anthem before all major events,” Patrick said.
+“In this time when so many things divide us, sports are one thing that bring us together — right, left, Black, white and brown.”

 AP Basketball Writer Tim Reynolds contributed.